Bowel Obstruction In Dogs

 background

-After surgery, it is important to keep your pet still and resting for a few weeks.
+After surgery, it’s important to keep your pet well rested for a few weeks.
 Food is often withheld for a period of time and then a bland diet is introduced in small amounts every few hours.
-The portion sizes are gradually increased over 2-3 days and the diet is then transitioned back to the normal diet gradually over 7 days.
+The portion sizes are gradually increased over two to three days and the diet is then transitioned back to the normal diet gradually over seven days.

 Ingestion of foreign objects can lead to costly veterinary bills.
 Keep pets from chewing things they could swallow or tear up and then swallow.
-Be careful with trash bins.
-Keep them in a closed closet or use a secure lid.
+Be especially careful with trash bins – keep them in a closed closet or use a secure lid so your dog can’t get access to them.

 From 220 quotes ranging from $800 - $7,000